Jaman-dedy/angular-table/README.md

 - Angular material
 - ngrx/store, effects

-## more Improvement that can be added
+## More improvement that can be added

 - Add more tests
 - Enhance the responsiveness